0xAp0llo/URL-Shortener/README.md

 ## ⚙️ Commands

 - `shorten`: Shorten a URL
-expand: Expand a shortened URL
+- `expand`: Expand a shortened URL
 list: List all shortened URLs
 delete: Delete a shortened URL